LOCATION: Climate Generation Office, Minneapolis, Minnesota

 Climate Generation: A Will Steger Legacy empowers individuals and their communities to engage in solutions to climate change.
 Based in the Twin Cities, Minnesota, Climate Generation strategically engages and empowers youth, educators, decision-makers and the public to foster climate literacy and action with the goal of building a more equitable and resilient future for all.

 Climate Generation: A Will Steger Legacy recruits, employs, trains, compensates and promotes regardless of race, religion, color, national origin, sex, disability, age, veteran status and other protected status as required by law.
-We recognize climate change disproportionately hurts the most marginalized people in society – including people of color, indigenous people, people from working class backgrounds, women and LGBTQ people.
-We believe that these communities must be centered in the work we do.
-Hence, we strongly encourage applications from people with these identities or who are members of other marginalized communities and to self-identify.
+We actively seek to build and maintain a diverse workforce and foster the leadership of people of color, indigenous people, people from working class backgrounds, women, LGBTQ+, and all people of varying and intersecting identities.

 Duties and responsibilities: